mattrasto/phase/README.md

 # Eusocial

-Eusocial is a graph visualization network built on top of D3 to allow quicker and more adaptive graph application development.
+Eusocial is a graph visualization network built on top of D3 to allow quicker and more interactive network prototyping.

 ## Usage